TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 _Blocks_: Project

 Specify the provider to use for recording metrics on the project.
 If this is not given, no measurement code is generated.
-See the guide on [metrics](../guide/metrics).
+See the [Metrics Guide](../guide/metrics).

 Possible values of `m`: